GANs4AO/I2IT4AO/README.md

 Project based on this paper:
 Image-to-Image Translation with Conditional Adversarial Networks.
 Phillip Isola, Jun-Yan Zhu, Tinghui Zhou, Alexei A. Efros.
 In CVPR 2017.
 [Bibtex]

+This work was supported in part by Oracle Cloud credits and related resources provided by the Oracle for Research program.

+This research was undertaken with the assistance of re- sources from the National Computational Infrastructure (NCI Australia), an NCRIS enabled capability supported by the Australian Government.